JorensM/navkeys/README.md

 ## Usage

 ### Basic usage
-To use this library, simply create a new instance of the NavKeys class, and pass options to it.
-If there are no options passed, or some options are omitted, then [default options](#default-options) will be used. *It is important that you create the instance after the DOM has been loaded*, otherwise the library won't be able to map the elements.
+To use this library, simply create a new instance of the NavKeys class, and optionally(pun intended) pass options to it. *It is important that you create the instance after the DOM has been loaded*, otherwise the library won't be able to map the navigatable elements.
 Example code:
 ```
  window.onload = () {